romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which statement accurately describes the difference between GitHub-hosted and self-hosted runners?
+Q: Which statement accurately describes the difference between GitHub-hosted and self-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **GitHub-hosted runners are fully managed by GitHub, offering convenience but less control over the environment**